elizaOS/jeju/documentation/contracts.md

 # Contract Addresses

-Comprehensive list of all smart contract addresses on Jeju L3, organized by network.
+Comprehensive list of all smart contract addresses on Jeju, organized by network.

 <NetworkSwitcher />